SMART loop – put buses on the Suburban Rail Loop Route

 SRL Smart Buses is more than just a test for the SRL.
 Rather it is a way to provide long lasting connections that are reliable, efficient and effective.

-Normal text size Larger text size Very large text size The Andrews government’s flagship Suburban Rail Loop project will not be a continuous loop connecting Melbourne’s western and south-eastern suburbs, with commuters forced to change trains at least once to complete the 90-kilometre journey.
+Normal text size Larger text size Very large text size The Andrews government’s flagship Suburban Rail Loop project will not be a continuous line connecting Melbourne’s western and south-eastern suburbs, with commuters forced to change trains at least once to complete the 90-kilometre journey.

 The Victorian Government has committed $2.2 billion for initial and early works on Stage One of the Suburban Rail Loop – the biggest rail project ever built in Victoria.